-Staff initially discussed these topics with the Houghton Community Council at its September 24, 2018 meeting.
-Prior to that meeting, staff discussed FAR and lot coverage with local architects, the Master Builders Association, Kirkland Alliance of Neighborhoods (KAN), the Public Works Department and Planning staff with expertise in reviewing applications for single-family housing projects.
-Staff has conducted additional conversations with KAN representatives and current planning staff and collected more input from design professionals since the September 2018 study session.
-This outreach did not provide a strong basis for eliminating FAR or lot coverage regulations, since in this robust housing market, there seems to be a tendency for single family projects to be built out to the maximum building envelope.
-Expanding this envelope further - even marginally - by eliminating FAR or lot coverage regulations would not address community concerns about perceived building mass.
+Prior to the previous study sessions, staff discussed FAR and lot coverage with local architects, the Master Builders Association, Kirkland Alliance of Neighborhoods (KAN), the Public Works Department and Planning staff with expertise in reviewing applications for single-family housing projects.
+This outreach did not provide a strong basis for eliminating FAR or lot coverage regulations.
+In this robust housing market, there seems to be a tendency for single family homes to be built to the maximum building envelope and expanding this envelope further - even marginally - by eliminating FAR or lot coverage regulations would not address community concerns about perceived building mass.
 Instead, staff identified opportunities for clarifying the existing regulations and incentivizing good design that could address community concerns that many new single-family homes appear too bulky.

 The current demand for large houses is reflected in the design trends that are appearing in Kirkland and throughout the region.
-The two main design issues that were brought up most in staff's conversations with stakeholders were that some new single-family houses appear too boxy and massive, and aesthetically incompatible with Kirkland's older neighborhoods.
-Community members also expressed concern that many new houses seem to be built too close to existing houses.
-The proposed amendments are intended to address these concerns, along with clarifying the existing regulations and making them more effective.
+The two main design issues that were brought up most in staff's conversations with community members were: 1) that some new single-family houses appear too boxy and massive, and aesthetically incompatible with Kirkland's older neighborhoods; and 2) that many new houses seem to be built too close to existing houses.
+The proposed amendments are intended to address these concerns, without causing an excessive number of non-conformances, along with clarifying the existing regulations and making them more effective.